jsmoxon/JavaDocs/README.md

 Don't forget to match your thread count to your concurrency limit.

 ##Reporting to the Sauce Labs Dashboard
-The following best practices to enhance the user experience while using Sauce Labs with Java:
+Follow these best practices to enhance your user experience while using Sauce Labs with Java:

 ######1.
 Reporting Test Results
-If you have installed the Java Helper Library for your chosen framework then your test information (like test name and pass/fail status) will automatically show up in your Sauce [Dashboard](https://saucelabs.com/beta/dashboard).
+If you have installed the Java Helper Library for your chosen framework, then your test information (like test name and pass/fail status) will automatically show up in your Sauce [Dashboard](https://saucelabs.com/beta/dashboard).

 Here are instructions for [installing the Java Helper Library for TestNG and Junit](https://github.com/jsmoxon/JavaDocs#3-java-helper-library).

 ######2.
 Tagging Tests

-Sauce Labs allows you to “tag” your tests with different labels and variables like: build ID, name, or custom.
+Sauce Labs allows you to “tag” your tests with different labels and variables like build ID, name, or custom.
 Sauce uses DesiredCapabilities to do this.

 You can use assign build number/tag(s) to search or identify the test result with a particular build number or tag(s) once your test is complete.
 You can define the build number/tag(s) while defining the DesiredCapabilities as shown in the sample below:

 ```java
 @BeforeMethod